DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Instructions** - Disable *Adamant - Shrines and Amulets* in the _Gameplay Overhauls_ section and _Miscellaneous Tweaks Collection - Shrines Don't Cure Diseases_.

 *In the Elder Scrolls universe everything is connected to different kinds of deities, so it isn't a surprise that Skyrim's people are ardent believers.
-Let's make religion more impportant for our player character too.*
+Let's make religion more important for our player character too.*

 ### [C.O.I.N. - Coins of Interesting Natures](https://www.nexusmods.com/skyrimspecialedition/mods/51439)